-UC Hastings’ Center for Negotiation and Dispute Resolution (CNDR) hosted the final speakers of this series for a one-hour “lunch and learn” virtual event.
-The series featured different speakers over the course of the 2020-21 school year at UC Hastings Law, and was open to the public.
+UC Law SF’ Center for Negotiation and Dispute Resolution (CNDR) hosted the final speakers of this series for a one-hour “lunch and learn” virtual event.
+The series featured different speakers over the course of the 2020-21 school year at UC Law SF, and was open to the public.

 Susan Stone and David Cherniss: Restorative Justice & Its Evolution in Juvenile Justice

 On February 24, 2021, CNDR hosted a virtual event for over 40 attendees from across the country in the last talk of this series for the year.
 Local practitioners Susan Stone and David Cherniss asked “what the future might hold for communities that invest in alternatives to traditional criminal justice practices?”
 They discussed their innovative Restorative Justice programs in San Francisco and San Mateo, CA, with a focus on system design, integration, sustainability, the evolution of Restorative Practices in Juvenile Justice.
 They concluded with a conversation that envisions how courts and dispute resolution might look in a post-2020 world, and suggested what kinds of support families and youth need to bring forth enduring positive change.

 Susan Stone is a trainer in restorative justice practices for the San Francisco District Attorney’s Neighborhood Courts program.
 She has also conducted victim-offender conferencing and case management for the San Mateo Juvenile Probation Department and community dispute mediations for the Peninsula Conflict Resolution Center, the Department of Police Accountability, and led victim-offender workshops at San Quentin State Prison and Maguire Women’s Correctional Facilities (San Mateo County).
 From 1980 – 2005 Susan worked as a broadcaster, programmer, and union steward in public radio, a communication environment rich in diverse and (often!) dissenting parties.